shakkaist/explorer/README.md

 ---
 ## Donations :pray:

-The Big Dipper is always free and open.
-Anyone can use to monitor available Cosmos hub or zones, or port to your own chain built with Cosmos SDK.
+Colors is always free and open.
+Anyone can use to monitor available Colors hub or zones, or port to your own chain built with Colors SDK.
 We welcome any supports to help us improve this project.

 ATOM: `cosmos1n67vdlaejpj3uzswr9qapeg76zlkusj5k875ma`\
 BTC: `1HrTuvS83VoUVA79wTifko69ziWTjEXzQS`\